 However, I doubt that all those males [National Survey of Drug Use and Health found that adult cannabis ‘abusers’ are 74% male] in their 20s and 30s who’ve gotten doctors to sign off for their Medical Marijuana cards because they “suffer” from debilitating pain, depression, nausea or other relatively benign conditions are truth-telling.

 And I don’t want to hear about how natural it all is.
 Huh?!
-I know people who grow and they’d laugh in your face.
+I know people who’ve grown for 25+ years and they’d laugh in your face.
 The highest weed sample ever tested between 1975 and 2009 had 33.12% THC (domestic), 37.20% THC (non-domestic).
 The average potency of all marijuana in the U.S., according to the UMPMC’s Dec.
 2008 – Mar.
 2009 quarterly report, was 8.52% but potency continues to surge.
 Reality check: the national average THC content in 1978 was 1.37%!
 That’s when it was natural, people.